Belmont, New York

 Belmont is a village within the town of Amity in Allegany County, New York, United States.
 Belmont is the county seat of Allegany County.
-The population was 969 at the 2010 census.
-The name means "beautiful hill".
+The population was 856 at the 2020 census.
 The village is centrally located in Amity and is northeast of Olean.

 History

-The village of Belmont was incorporated in 1871 as "Philipsville", named after early settler Philip Church.
-The settlement was originally called "Philipsburg".
-When the village assumed the community of Miltonville on the east bank of the Genesee River, it was renamed "Belmont".
+Belmont was founded in 1833 as "Philipsburg", named after early settler Philip Church.
+The village of Belmont was incorporated in 1853 as "Philipsville".
+When the village assumed the community of Miltonville on the east bank of the Genesee River, it was renamed "Belmont" after an 1870 referendum.
+The name comes from the French word beaumont, meaning "beautiful hill".

 The village became the county seat in 1859, replacing the village of Angelica.

 The following are listed on the National Register of Historic Places: Belmont Grange No. 1243, Belmont Literary and Historical Society Free Library, and the Belmont Hotel.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.0 sqmi, all land.

 The village is split by the Genesee River and is at the junctions of NY Route 19, NY Route 244 and County Road 48.
 Belmont is on the mainline of the Western New York and Pennsylvania Railroad.